japila-books/spark-sql-internals/docs/physical-operators/ColumnarBatchScan.md

 * `ColumnarBatchScan` is requested to <<doProduce, generate the Java source code for produce path in whole-stage code generation>>

-* `FileSourceScanExec` physical operator is requested for link:spark-sql-SparkPlan-FileSourceScanExec.adoc#metadata[metadata] (for *Batched* metadata) and to link:spark-sql-SparkPlan-FileSourceScanExec.adoc#doExecute[execute]
+* `FileSourceScanExec` physical operator is requested for spark-sql-SparkPlan-FileSourceScanExec.md#metadata[metadata] (for *Batched* metadata) and to spark-sql-SparkPlan-FileSourceScanExec.md#doExecute[execute]

-* `InMemoryTableScanExec` physical operator is requested for link:spark-sql-SparkPlan-InMemoryTableScanExec.adoc#supportCodegen[supportCodegen] flag, link:spark-sql-SparkPlan-InMemoryTableScanExec.adoc#inputRDD[input RDD] and to link:spark-sql-SparkPlan-InMemoryTableScanExec.adoc#doExecute[execute]
+* `InMemoryTableScanExec` physical operator is requested for spark-sql-SparkPlan-InMemoryTableScanExec.md#supportCodegen[supportCodegen] flag, spark-sql-SparkPlan-InMemoryTableScanExec.md#inputRDD[input RDD] and to spark-sql-SparkPlan-InMemoryTableScanExec.md#doExecute[execute]

-* `DataSourceV2ScanExec` physical operator is requested to link:spark-sql-SparkPlan-DataSourceV2ScanExec.adoc#doExecute[execute]
+* `DataSourceV2ScanExec` physical operator is requested to spark-sql-SparkPlan-DataSourceV2ScanExec.md#doExecute[execute]
 ====

 === [[doProduce]] Generating Java Source Code for Produce Path in Whole-Stage Code Generation -- `doProduce` Method